-Note: The bundled cables on your display might look somewhat different than shown here.
+Note: The bundled cables on your display might look somewhat different than shown in this procedure.

 Replacement Note: When installing the replacement clutch cover, hold the cables and clutch caps in place as you slide the clutch cover over them.